NVIDIA/workbench-example-agentic-rag/README.md

 ## Get Started

-#### If you have AI Workbench already installed locally, be up and running in 4 minutes with the pre-configured endpoints
+#### Be up and running in 4 minutes (Workbench already installed)
+- Have your [NVIDIA API key](https://org.ngc.nvidia.com/setup/api-keys) on hand
+- Have your [Tavily API key](https://tavily.com/) on hand
+- Clone this project in Workbench and enter your API keys when prompted
+- Click "Open Chat" and add documents and websites for your context
+- Start chatting using the API endpoints